stacks-network/docs/docs/intro.md

 ## Tutorials

-Looking to understand how to build full-stack dapps on Stacks?
+Looking to understand how to build full-stack Bitcoin dapps with Stacks?
 These tutorials will give you a solid introduction.
-At the moment we have an intro tutorial and a collection of community-created tutorials, with a comprehensive deep-dive tutorial covering BTC integration on the way.
+At the moment we have an intro tutorial and a collection of community-created tutorials focusing on Stacks and Clarity specifically, with a comprehensive deep-dive tutorial series covering Bitcoin-first development on the way.

 [View Hello Stacks Tutorial](/docs/tutorials/hello-stacks)